Resource Guarding

 Whether you have a puppy, a new dog that doesn’t yet resource guard, or an occasional, but not dangerous, resource guarder, you want your dog to learn that there is no need to guard his “treasures” and that there are benefits to giving them up.
 Practice these exercises frequently before you really need them.

-• Some dogs will resource guard particular people in the house and may only guard them in certain locations.
+- Some dogs will resource guard particular people in the house and may only guard them in certain locations.
 For example, it is common for toy breeds to guard their person’s lap.
 This is instinctual behavior for these dogs as they were selectively bred to spend most of their time on the lap of an aristocrat and alert his person to the presence of others through barking.
 If your dog is guarding a person, you can change their emotions regarding another person’s approach by having that person walk past and gently toss a yummy treat to the dog.
 When this is repeated over and over from different angles, etc., the dog learns to positively associate the approach of people with good things.
 Another technique would be to teach your dog stationing – to go to a mat for a reward anytime someone approaches his person.
 Teaching a dog to stop guarding space often requires a more nuanced technique and a positive reinforcement dog trainer or veterinary behaviorist from our referral list should be contacted for help.
-If you live outside of the Washington, DC metropolitan area, there are other sites listed at the end of the trainers list to help you find someone in your area.

 What If My Dog is Already a Serious Resource Guarder?!!!

-If your dog aggressively guards resources, especially if he has made you feel unsafe or if you have children in the home, you should look at our referral list and contact a trainer or veterinary behavirorist immediately.
+If your dog aggressively guards resources, especially if he has made you feel unsafe or if you have children in the home, you should consult a positive trainer or veterinary behaviorist from our referral list immediately.
 While resource guarding is not uncommon, it can become a serious issue that is potentially dangerous for both dogs and people.
 Many bites, especially to small children, occur as a result of resource guarding.
-Keep your dog and your family safe by looking for professional help to deal with this issue.
+Keep your dog and your family safe by seeking professional help to deal with this issue.

 Key Points to Remember